george24601/notes/java/springCloud/jpa.md

 EntityManager is an interface, and what gets injected in the spring bean is not the entity manager itself but a context aware proxy that will delegate to a concrete entity manager at runtime.

 Usually the concrete class used for the proxy is SharedEntityManagerInvocationHandler, this can be confirmed with the help a debugger.

+the class object is passed to the JPA implementation at run-time, which then extracts the annotations to generate an object-relational mapping.